coolmangoman/Portfolio/README.md

 **Goal:** To build a dashboard for upper management showcasing key figures and trends in Sales metrics such as revenue, profit, and average order value.

 **Summary:**
-- Cleaned sales data using Python
+- Cleaned sales data and built an interactive Tableau dashboard displaying key sales metrics like revenue, profit, and average order value.
-- Constructed a dynamic dashboard that displays key sales metrics sliced across different dimensions like time, location, and market segments, with filtering options
+- Enabled slicing and filtering of sales data by time, location, and market segments, helping upper management identify trends and optimize decision-making.

 ---
 ## Education